xbenyx/meetingrooms/README.md

 Install NodeRed
 1) Go to folder nodered in this project and change format to json then upload file to nodered
-2) Start Nodered as autostart
+2) Start Nodered as autostart:

     sudo systemctl enable nodered.service
     sudo systemctl disable nodered.service